 We use the word 'review' here partly because we are giving a real opinion based on using it, and partly because readers increasingly use the word 'review' in searches when looking for these early views about a product.

 However, hands-on reviews are not the same as full product reviews.
 Our full product reviews are always based on the finished release product, which has been thoroughly tested and benchmarked and will always contain a full verdict and score.

-However, that just scratches the surface of a diverse and far-reaching global team which spans four continents, 14 countries and 11 different languages.
+However, that just scratches the surface of a diverse and far-reaching global team that spans four continents, 14 countries, and 11 different languages.

 Because our writers are specialists, they are constantly in touch with the communities they report on.
 That means our experts are able to rate products against others of the same type.